 The names of these two enneagram types summarize their differences very well.
 The 1w2 is called The Advocate.
 They use their organized and practical nature to advocate for change in the world around them.

 The 2w1 is called The Servant, they want to serve others in an organized way through silent means.
 The 2w1 does not like to be the center of the show like the 2w3 does.

-The 1w2 is, at their core, orderly and practical.
-Their 2 wing can make them appear social, community-oriented, and caring.
+The 1w2 is, at its core, orderly and practical.
+Their 2 wings can make them appear social, community-oriented, and caring.
 The 2w1 at their core is empathetic and gentle.
 Their 1 wing can make them appear neat and quiet as well.